olir/codegenj/README.md

 codegenj is a DBus Code Generator that helps to build Java APIs for DBus interfaces.
 The tool reads [D-Bus Introspection XML] (https://dbus.freedesktop.org/doc/dbus-specification.html#introspection-format) files and generates maven projects.
 It depends on [gdbus-codegen](https://developer.gnome.org/gio/stable/gdbus-codegen.html).

+## EXAMPLES

+See  [lbt4j](../lbt4j), a Linux Bluetooth Library for Java based on BlueZ's D-Bus interfaces.

 ## Build

 ### Maven